andrewghale/whatsapp-chat/README.md

 Practicing:

-Regex
+Regex,
-Working with emojis in Javascript
+Working with emojis in Javascript,
-Array methods
+Array methods,